glowcodes/broomer2/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Format dataset.
+a.
+Use the csv file provided in the code('src/data/sampleDataset.csv') as the dataset to be uploaded in the homepage
+b.
+Alternatively, in the event you want to upload a new dataset,  edit the Phone Number and Data/Bundles columns to read phoneNumber and bundleSize respectively.

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```